startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

      you thought were rules, find the true constraints!
      Look at 621) Task Scheduler.
 It looked complicated but we just kept getting more greedy to get the most optimal MATHEMATICAL SOLUTION.
-     USE MATH AND ANALYSIS TO GET THE BEST SOLUTION!
+     USE MATH AND ANALYSIS TO GET THE BEST SOLUTION! + use binary SEARCHHCHCHC

 0.8) Sometimes you will get TLE with the bottom up solution.